Kotambail-Hegde/Masquerade-Emulator/README.md

 * Supports dynamic drag and drop of roms.
 This includes multiple rom files for Space Invaders and Pacman/MsPacman

 _**Known Major Issues/Features under Debug/Implementation**_
+* GBA is still not able to play few video roms like Dragon Ball GT
 * NES is still not able to boot Dragon Warrior III

 _**Other Issues/Features under Debug/Implementation**_